Activity ratios measure how efficiently a company performs day-to-day tasks, such us the collection of receivables and management of inventory.

 2 Click competitor name to see calculations.

-The analysis of the quarterly financial data reveals several key trends across the reported periods.
+The quarterly financial data reveals several key trends in the company's operational performance and asset utilization over the observed periods.

 - Revenues